DougLau/booky/res/LEXICON.md

 | `i`  | Intransitive verb or preposition |
 | `t`  | Transitive verb or preposition   |

-### Forms
+### Inflected Forms

-If only the base form is provided (no irregular), regular forms will be automatically generated for these four word classes:
+If no inflected forms are provided, regular forms will be automatically generated for these four word classes:

 - **Adjective**: Comparative (\_*er*), Superlative (\_*est*)
 - **Noun**: Plural (\_*s*)